duskjet/aspnetcore-json-rpc/README.md

 - A handler / service can be acquired from a service provider or instantiated directly for a request scope.
 - A handler / service which implements the `IDisposable` interface will be automatically disposed on request scope exit.
 - A service searches for the `JsonRpcNameAttribute` attributes on class and interface members.
-- A service uses a default parameter value for named parameters if it is defined in the type and is not provided in a request.
+- A service uses a default parameter value for named parameters if it is defined in the type and a value is not provided in a request.

 ### Specifics